Valerie French (actress)

-Valerie French (born Valerie Harrison; 11 March 1928 [or 1932] – 3 November 1990) was an English film and stage actress whose career began in 1954, with much occurring in 1956.
+Valerie French (born Valerie Harrison; 11 March 1928 [or 1932] – 3 November 1990) was an English film and stage actress whose career began in 1954.

 Career

 French was born in London to Frank Orvin Percy Harrison and Muriel Clare, née Smith.
 Her father was an accountant who had served as a Lieutenant with the Artists Rifles regiment in the First World War.

-She spent her early childhood in Spain.
-She returned to Britain to become a student at Malvern Girls' College.
-After graduating, she joined the BBC drama department, working in television production before deciding to become an actress and joining the Theatre Royal Repertory Company.
 She considered her "real start in the theatre" to have been at the Theatre Royal, Windsor in Berkshire, England.

 She moved into film acting in her early twenties.
 Her first film appearance was in a minor role in the 1954 Italian film Maddalena.
 After a role in the British film The Constant Husband (1955), she moved to Hollywood.

 Her best-remembered roles during this period were in western films such as Jubal in 1956 opposite Glenn Ford and Decision at Sundown opposite Randolph Scott in 1957.
 She also appeared in the science fiction film The 27th Day (1957).

 Her television roles included episode No. 61 of Have Gun – Will Travel, The Prisoner episode "Living in Harmony", and episode No. 31, "Sweetwater, Texas", of Trackdown (1957).
 She later appeared in daytime television shows, including two roles on The Edge of Night, The Nurses, and (briefly) All My Children.